OpenISAC: An Open-Source Real-Time Experimentation Platform for OFDM-ISAC: Signal Processing for OpenISAC

-which is subsequently used for timing correction.
+Using this prediction, OpenISAC provides an optional \textit{predictive\_delay} option that pre-compensates the timing-offset and estimates only the residual timing-offset during alignment/tracking.
+When the SIO is relatively large, this option helps keep the dominant delay peak inside the tracking window and reduces the risk of losing lock.
 Next, we estimate the frequency offset and SIO using the pilot subcarriers.
 Recall from \eqref{eq:bnm_mapping} that $b_{n,m,\gamma}=z_n, \forall n \in \mathcal{P}$.
 Thus, we can calculate the cross-symbol autocorrelation as

 where the noise term can be written as $(\mathring{\boldsymbol{Z}}_{\mathrm{UE},\gamma})_{n,m}=\!\left( \boldsymbol{Z}_{\mathrm{UE},\gamma}^{*} \right) _{n,m}\left( \boldsymbol{H}_{\mathrm{UE},\gamma} \right) _{n,m+1}+\!\left( \boldsymbol{Z}_{\mathrm{UE},\gamma} \right) _{n,m+1}\left( \boldsymbol{H}_{\mathrm{UE},\gamma}^{*} \right) _{n,m}+\left( \boldsymbol{Z}_{\mathrm{UE},\gamma}^{*} \right) _{n,m}\left( \boldsymbol{Z}_{\mathrm{UE},\gamma} \right) _{n,m+1}$.
 By substituting \eqref{eq:CFO_STO_def} and \eqref{eq:ue_rx_channel_approx}, $\left( \boldsymbol{H}_{\mathrm{UE},\gamma}^{*} \right) _{n,m}\left( \boldsymbol{H}_{\mathrm{UE},\gamma} \right) _{n,m+1}$ can be further written as \eqref{eq:ue_rx_channel_corss}.